k-nuth/kth/README.md

 Our general donation address is:
 `bitcoincash:qrlgfg2qkj3na2x9k7frvcmv06ljx5xlnuuwx95zfn`

-## Documentation

-We are working to improve the documentation, which is [located here](https://k-nuth.github.io/docs/).

 ## Issues

 Each of our modules has its own Github repository, but in case you want to create an issue, please do so in our [main repository](https://github.com/k-nuth/kth/issues).